d-carrigg/BinWips/ReadMe.md

 - [ ] Newer PowerShell SDK version
 - [ ] Linux support (anything special needed)?
 - [ ] Interactive apps (investigate if anything special needs to be done to support adding user input at runtime)
+  - [ ] It does, need to redirect the PS host input to console input, will this require me to implement a fully custom PS host?
 - [ ] Clean
 - [ ] Docs Section on how binwips works
 - [ ] KeepScratchDir
 - [ ] Force
 - [x] Resources
 - [x] Get-PSBinaryResource
+- [ ] BinWips PS Provider
 - [ ] `-AsFile` parameter for Get-PsBinaryResource which auto extracts to a temp dir and returns a file info object
 - [ ] NoEmbedResources
 - [ ] More Tests (and switch to pester)